raganwald/raganwald.github.com/_posts/2015-12-20-an-es6-program-to-compute-fibonacci.md

 One problem with calculating a Fibonacci number is that naive algorithms require _n_ addition operations.
 There are some interesting things we can do to improve on this.
 One way is to transform _n_ additions into raising something to the power of *n*.
 This turns _n_ additions into _n_ multiplications.
 That seems retrograde, but hold on to your disbelief.

 This is actually nice, because there is a trick about raising something to a power that we can exploit.
 But first things first.
-As explained in [Sum of Fibonacci numbers?](http://expertvoices.nsdl.org/cornell-cs322/2008/03/25/sum-of-fibonacci-numbers/), we can express the Fibonacci number `F(n)` using a 2x2 matrix:
+We can express the Fibonacci number `F(n)` using a 2x2 matrix:

     [ 1 1 ] n      [ F(n+1) F(n)   ]
     [ 1 0 ]    =   [ F(n)   F(n-1) ]

 So.
 We can calculate a Fibonacci number by raising a matrix to some power.
 How do we put that to work?
-Let's start by writing some code to multiply matrixies:
+Let's start by writing some code to multiply matricies:

 ### multiplying matrices